BarbaraAngelesOrtiz/Challenge-Alura-Store/README.md

 # 📊 Alura Store Sales Analysis

+Project carried out as part of the Alura Latam Challenge - Data Science.
 In this challenge, I’ll assist Mr. Juan in deciding which store from his Alura Store chain he should sell in order to launch a new business venture.
 To make this decision, I’ll analyze sales data, performance metrics, and customer reviews from the four Alura Store branches.
 The goal is to identify the least efficient store and provide a final, data-driven recommendation.

 ## ✅ Requirements